jpjpjp28/Coronavirus-Tracker-PH/README.md

 # Support #

-If you feel like sponsoring me a cup of coffee for my efforts, I would greatly appreciate it.
+If you feel like sponsoring me a coffee for my efforts, I would greatly appreciate it.

 <a href="https://www.buymeacoffee.com/jpjpjp28" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-red.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;" ></a>